 Digital safety in a digital world

-Indeed, the primary function of the smartphone is communication.
-This, in turn, is the fundamental cornerstone of collaboration.
+Indeed, the primary function of the smartphone is communication, which in turn, is the fundamental cornerstone of collaboration.
 As the industry strives for a more collaborative approach to rail safety, digitising its processes using smartphones offers a clearer view of the workforce, and what is needed to ensure rail safety procedures are being followed and implemented correctly on site.

-The rail industry’s need for smartphone driven digitisation
+The rail industry’s need for smartphone-driven digitisation

 The Office of Rail and Road (ORR) have reported that, despite measures taken by the industry to ensure the health and safety of operatives, there are still significant gaps in rail safety management.
-During the ‘safety, culture and personal responsibility’ section of the event, Ian Prosser, chief inspector of railway and director of railway safety, discussed that, while there has been a strong safety performance in recent years, there are still areas that require vast improvement.
+During the ‘safety, culture and personal responsibility’ section of the Rail Safety Summit, Ian Prosser, chief inspector of railway and director of railway safety, discussed that, while there has been a strong safety performance in recent years, there are still areas that require vast improvement.

-Furthermore, RAIB’s reports show that there is a mismatch between the reality of safe system of work planning and the industry standard.
-Planners are sometimes never on site, and thus unaware of site conditions in places.
-As a result of what is laid out in the safe system of work plan, does not always align with the realities of working on site.
-In some cases, it is reported that the COSS often plans safe system of work, which negates what is outlined in Network Rail’s standards.
-Therefore, there is a vocal need for greater collaboration between planners, site safety leaders (safe work leaders), and the COSS.
+Furthermore, RAIB’s reports show that there is a clear mismatch between the reality of safe system of work planning and the Network Rail industry standard.
+Planners are sometimes never on site, and thus unaware of site conditions in certain areas of work.
+As a result, what is laid out on the safe system of work plan, does not always align with the realities of working on site.
+In some cases, it is reported that the COSS often plans safe systems of work, which further negates what is outlined in Network Rail’s standards.
+Therefore, there is a vocal need for greater collaboration between planners, site safety leaders (safe work leaders) and the COSS.
 This is addressed in Issue 9 of Network Rail’s 019 Standard, compliance of which is now active throughout the network.

-The improvement in these areas lies in digitising the paper-intensive processes involved in the planning of works delivery.
-Doing so, will enable the fundamental transformation in how the industry plans work on the railways moving forward.
-Indeed, the rail industry has taken great strides in recent years to truly embrace innovation, with more companies now realising the true power of technology and the role it will continue to play in the future.
-The first step towards a true digital railway is smartphone adoption.
+Improvement in these areas lies in digitising the paper-intensive processes involved in the planning of works delivery.
+Doing so will enable a fundamental transformation in how the industry plans work on the railways moving forward.
+Indeed, the rail industry has taken great strides in recent years, to truly embrace innovation, with more companies now realising the true power of technology and the role it will continue to play in the future.
+The first step toward a truly digital railway is smartphone adoption.

 How can smartphone adoption benefit rail safety?

-Network Rail’s recent 019 standard updates outline the necessary steps companies need to take to be complaint.
-The obvious solution to what is called for, is a powerful app-based platform that can be distributed directly to the personal devices of the industry’s workforce.
+The Network Rail 019 Standard update in 2017 outlined the necessary steps companies need to take to be compliant.
+The obvious solution to what is called for, is a powerful app-based platform that can be distributed directly to the devices of the industry’s workforce.
 Being able to digitally plan work to be carried out in a single, end to end workflow, is not only quicker and more cost effective than utilising paper-based processes that can take days to complete, it also offers teams the ability to communicate and collaborate more effectively, regardless of where they are in the network.

 Digitising workflows and paper-based processes also transforms how data is shared in the industry.
-Enabling operatives to submit vital documentation, such as close calls, schematics and industry-permits digitally, not only establishes a culture of data sharing in rail, but also enables the workforce to become more predictive in mitigating risk.
+Enabling operatives to submit vital documentation, such as close calls, schematics and industry permits digitally, not only establishes a culture of data sharing in rail, but also enables the workforce to become more predictive in mitigating risk.
 This fundamentally transforms the improvement of the safety landscape, as well as the industry’s further digital engagement in the future.

 Beyond planning, operative health and rail safety can also be digitised to improve the quality of the industry’s workforce.
-According to the ORR, Hand Arm Vibration issues are under reported in rail.
+According to the ORR, hand arm vibration issues are under reported in rail.
 The most recent annual health and safety report shows that this is a key area that requires further occupational health involvement and improvement across the industry.
 Over exposre to power tool vibrations is, as a result, a common health and safety hazard, which suggests a mismatch between the reality and principles of good practice reporting in rail.

 Equally, fatigue management is an increasing issue that the industry is starting to deal with more rigorously.
 Network Rail’s Home Safe Plan outlines fatigue management as a priority.
-However, as reported by the ORR, there is evidence of operatives suffering from reduced mental awareness, impaired concentration and judgement, as a result of sleeping in their cars due to long hours, and travelling long distances to get to and from worksites.
+However, as reported by the ORR, there is evidence of operatives suffering from reduced mental awareness, impaired concentration and judgement, as a result of sleeping in their cars due to long hours and travelling long distances to get to and from worksites.

 The future of rail safety

 While there is always work to be done to ensure the continual improvement of workforce health and rail safety, the industry is increasingly active in pursuing technology to support this.
-The industry is quickly realising the inefficiencies of paper-based processes, and the benefits of digital health and safety management far outweigh any cons.
+The industry now realises the inefficiencies of paper-based processes, alongside the benefits of digital health and safety management far outweighing any cons.
 Smartphone and tablet adoption empowers the workforce to consider health and safety in a new way, enabling them to take their own safety – as well as the safety of their teams – into their own hands.